mrpear/section-11/examples/json-auto-sync/SETUP.md

 **To create the workflow folder:**
 1. Click "Add file" → "Create new file"
 2. Name it: `.github/workflows/auto-sync.yml`
-3. Paste the workflow content
+3. Paste the workflow content from examples/json-auto-sync/auto-sync.yml
 4. Commit

 ---

-## Step 4: Add Repository Secrets
+## Step 3: Add Repository Secrets

 1. Go to your repo → **Settings** → **Secrets and variables** → **Actions**
 2. Click **New repository secret**